solita/solita.github.com/_posts/2022-12-21-how-to-keep-your-cool-as-a-consultant.md

 I do my job with my whole personality.
 It can be both a positive and a negative thing.
 When I feel happy and content, I have lots of energy and I'm willing and able to give the work 100 %.
 I'll be willing to do tasks that are tedious or boring.
 But the flip side of that coin means that when things get rocky in a project, I feel it strongly and my emotions are all over the place.
 It takes a while for me to calm down after each upheaval.
 And if things get really bad (like "this is the last straw" bad) I just stop caring altogether and then my attitude is pretty much ¯\\\_(ツ)_/¯.
 (And just to be clear, that is not a sustainable situation and not caring is so out of character to me that even the smallest things start to rub me wrong way and it's just a situation bound to get worse and worse.)

 When rapid changes happen, it takes a while for me to adjust to the new situation.
 I wrote something along the lines of "I prefer stability over fast changes" to my cv in Solita's internal cv bank.
 A colleague who was proofreading it said that it sound like I prefer waterfall development over agile methods.
 I then realized my colleague and I thought of very different kind of changes.
-What I had had in my mind at the time of the writing were more along the lines of customer announcing "we're not going to been half you after this sprint, good bye", not if we should try a new kind of retro template this week.
-In the small everyday situations I can be very flexible (as long as I have some familiar things), but those big "announcements" are really not easy for me to handle.
+What I had had in my mind at the time of the writing were more along the lines of customer announcing "we're not going to been half you after this sprint, good bye", not if we should try a new kind of retro template this week or maybe try a different kind of approach with planning the sprint.
+In the small everyday situations I can be very flexible (as long as I have some familiar things), but those big "announcements" that take effect almost immediately are really not easy for me to handle.

 I've gotten advice that I should "let things slide" and care less, but that is super hard for me.
 And if I start to care less, after a while I'll become cynical and not care about anything.
 I know this is something I should work on, so I'd be able to care up to a point but not too much.